It’s a statistic we’ve seen too many times on broadcasts of NFL games.

 It’s noteworthy that when we adjusted the number of points needed on the drive, we produced a list with five different names.
 Three of the five quarterbacks on this list – Peyton Manning, Carson Palmer and Drew Bledsoe – are retired, with only Wilson and Roethlisberger still active.

-Wilson was superb in very close games last season, leading Seattle to a 5-0 record in games decided by three or fewer points and/or in overtime.
+Wilson was superb in very close games in 2019, leading Seattle to a 5-0 record in games decided by three or fewer points and/or in overtime.
 On four occasions, he led the Seahawks back from a fourth-quarter deficit to win.
 That tied Wilson for the league lead, as did his five game-winning drives in the fourth quarter or overtime in the regular season.
-Going back to 2017, and including the postseason, the Seahawks’ quarterback has tossed 38 TD passes and only six interceptions in the fourth quarter and overtime, producing a whopping 114.7 passer rating.

 Finally, there is one more type of clutch drive situation – one where the offense trails by exactly three points, creating two potential “levels” of success for the quarterback: a reasonable field-goal attempt to tie the game, or a touchdown to take the lead.
-Unfortunately, very few quarterbacks have had enough of those opportunities since 2000 to make the numbers all that interesting.
+Unfortunately, very few quarterbacks have had enough of those opportunities between 2000-19 to make the numbers all that interesting.

 But consider this: the league average in producing go-ahead touchdowns in those situations is 17.6%, but two-time Super Bowl hero Eli Manning led the Giants to touchdowns on five of eight such opportunities – none of which occurred in the Super Bowls.